tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

  At a high level, a certificate policy contains following:

 -   X509 certificate properties.
-Contains subject name, subject alternate names etc. used to create a x509 certificate request.
+Contains subject name, subject alternate names etc. used to create an x509 certificate request.

 -   Key Properties: contains key type, key length, exportable and reuse key fields.
 These fields instruct key vault on how to generate a key.